alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

 ####Ping Test.
 Make sure your Switch can reach internet.
 You need to get yourself familiarize with nxos ansible modules.
 Take a look at the ping module.
 http://docs.ansible.com/ansible/nxos_ping_module.html

-Take a look at the examples on that page.
+Take a look at the examples on this page.

 4. Switch to your ATOM window
 5. go to Ansible folder